Generalizing Seqlocks

 The reader algorithm (excluding ordering/fence/overflow details):

-2. Speculatively read value.
+. - Speculatively read

-4. If 1 and 3 are the same, and even, then the speculative read did not race with any writer.
+again. - If 1 and 3 are the same, and even, then the speculative read did not race with any writer.
 Otherwise, start back at 1.

-If write had not unlocked seq_number with a fresh never before existing even number, then a full write could interleave with a read.
+with a fresh never before existing even number, then a full write could interleave with a read

 With the seqlock algorithm sketched out, it’s now time to start generalizing it.